bcoles/kasld/docs/testing.md

   ```

 - **Recurring soundness gate** — `make test-fixtures` (`tests/validate-fixtures`)
-  runs `validate-bundle` over every *truth-bearing* fixture (`anonymized: 0`) in
+  runs `validate-bundle` over every fixture that carries ground truth, failing
-  the corpus, failing on any resolved window that excludes the real base.
+  on any resolved window that excludes the real base.
+A capture qualifies by
+  what it holds rather than by how it was prepared: a real (non-zero) kallsyms
+  `_text`/`_stext`, or an iomem "Kernel code" line. `anonymized: 0` is admitted
+  as well, as the historical marker, but it is not the test — `--anonymize`
+  redacts host identity and never touches `/proc/kallsyms` or the iomem kernel
+  line, so most of the corpus is anonymized and truth-bearing at once.
 This is
   the reproducible, boot-free complement to `tests/vm/run` (layer 5): it catches
   the *window-excludes-truth* soundness class in CI without a live boot.
 Native
   arches validate directly; foreign arches replay under qemu-user (`QEMU_DIR` or